Balistarama/04_SVHN-Image-Classifier/README.md

 </div>

 ##04_SVHN Image Classifier
-Using the Street View House Numbers (SVHN) Dataset, this project is a state of the art Deep Convolutional Neural Network image to number classifier.
+Using the Street View House Numbers (SVHN) Dataset (Format 2), this project is a Deep Convolutional Neural Network image to number classifier.

-This project is the final task in the Udacity Deep Learning course by Google that can be found here: https://www.udacity.com/course/deep-learning--ud730
+This project is also the final task in the Udacity Deep Learning course by Google that can be found here: https://www.udacity.com/course/deep-learning--ud730

 ##OBJECTIVE: